yelantf/pyLucid/README.md

 in Lucid Data Dreaming for Multiple Object Tracking, A. Khoreva, R. Benenson, E. Ilg, T. Brox and B. Schiele, arXiv preprint arXiv:1703.09554, 2017.

 This implementation is based on the offcial released code written in matlab, which can be found [here](https://github.com/ankhoreva/LucidDataDreaming).
+I also used code from harveyslash's PatchMatch repository, his work can be found [here](https://github.com/harveyslash/PatchMatch).

 ## Dependencies